What is the Johnson County HeartSafe Foundation?

 80 percent of sudden cardiac arrests happen in private or residential settings.

-In 2014, Johnson County had a bystander rate of 19%, meaning that when EMS arrived, there was someone already doing CPR only 19% of the time.
-As of 2016, Johnson County is at 65.1%.
+In 2019, Johnson County's bystander rate is 60%, meaning that when EMS arrived, there was someone already doing CPR only 60% of the time.

 Hands-Only CPR has been shown to be as effective as conventional CPR for sudden cardiac arrest at home, at work or in public.
 It can double or even triple a victim's chance of survival.